Contemporary fantasy with romantic elements

 “I travel light.”

 “Didn’t she tell you?
 There are several events.
-Dinner, the keynote, plus the signing itself.
+Dinner, the keynote, plus the signing event.
 You might want a change of clothes.”
 Though if anyone could pull off wearing the same outfit every day, he could.
 She could claim it was Jake’s brand, his image, an intentional move to make him recognizable to conference attendees.
 Mimi always droned on about the brand, the brand.

 Musing aloud, she murmured, “Where did they find you?”